Recycle Food Cans to make your own Lampshades

 I came across these wonderful light shades made by recycling aluminium tin cans and thought that this was a great idea for a DIY craft project.
-Out came my Dremel MultiTool to see how easy it would be.
-For this project I cut a coffee tin in half with an angle grinder, but you can use half tins or whole tins for a completely enclosed fitting.

 YOU WILL NEED: